polyluxus/tools-for-g16.bash/README.md

  * `g16.freqinput.sh`
    This tool reads in a Gaussian 16 inputfile and adds relevant keywords for a frequency calculation.

+ * `g16.ircinput.sh`
+   This tool reads in a Gaussian 16 inputfile from a frequncy calculation and adds relevant keywords for an IRC calculation, then writes two new inputfiles (for forward and reverse direction).

  * `g16.prepare.sh`
    This tool reads in a file containing a set of cartesian coordinates (might be a Gaussian input file) and writes a Gaussian inputfile with predefined keywords.